Water, Water, Everywhere!

 Full fathom five thy father lies.

 Of his bones are coral made.

 Those are pearls that were his eyes.

 But doth suffer a sea change

 Ariel's song leads Ferdinand to believe that his father has drowned and is lost to him forever.
 Not only that, but the song suggests that his body has been transformed into something unrecognizable.

 Later, when Alonso gives up hope that Ferdinand could have survived the shipwreck he says, "he is drown'd / Whom thus we stray to find, and the sea mocks / Our frustrate search on land.
-Well, let him go" (3.1.1) and Antonio notes the King has "given up hope" (3.1.1).
+Well, let him go" (3.3.10-12) and Antonio notes the King is "so out of hope" (3.3.13).

 The idea here is that when someone is lost to the sea, there probably isn't even going to even be a body that can be recovered.
 Drowning demands that the dead must be let go, without the closure of a burial ceremony.
 So what we're talking about here is the seeming finality of drowning.
 Usually, once a thing is given to the ocean, it can never be taken back, which is why Rose drops the diamond necklace into the ocean in everyone's favorite tacky love story (yes, Titanic).